 # Remote "rust-lang" is github.com/rust-lang/rust.git git fetch rust-lang git checkout rust-lang/stable # Make sure submodules are at the correct revision. git submodule update cd src/tools/cargo # Publish to crates.io.
 This will publish internal dependencies first (if # necessary), then publish Cargo itself. ./publish.py # Where YY is the Rust minor release, add one to it (Rust 1.49.0 = Cargo 0.50.0).
 CARGO_VERSION="0.YY+1.0" git tag -u FA1BE5FE $CARGO_VERSION git push firstname.lastname@example.org:rust-lang/cargo.git $CARGO_VERSION

 T+1hr Send a PR to the beta branch to comment out

 dev: 1again and update the date to download from (modifying

 If something goes wrong and we need to rebuild the stable artifacts, merge the

 stable branch of the rust-lang/rust repository.
 Once the commit

 is merged, issue the following command in a shell with AWS

 Sometimes a PR requires testing how it behaves when downloaded from rustup, for example after a manifest change.
 In those cases it's possible to publish a new nightly based off that PR on dev-static.rust-lang.org.

-Once the build ends it's possible to install the new nightly with:
+When the release process end you'll be able to install the new nightly with:

 RUSTUP_DIST_SERVER=https://dev-static.rust-lang.org rustup toolchain install nightly